 |Architectural, engineering, and related services||68%|

-Architects spend the majority of their time in offices, where they meet with clients, develop reports and drawings, and collaborate with other architects and engineers.
+Professional architects spend the majority of their time in offices, where they meet with clients, develop reports and drawings, and collaborate with other architects and engineers.
 They also visit construction sites to ensure clients’ objectives are met and to review the progress of projects.
 Some architects work from home offices.

 Employment Outlook and Salary Information

-Due to the continued demand for new structures in the U.S., the BLS anticipated that jobs for architects, excluding those of the naval and landscape varieties, would grow 7% between 2014 and 2024.
-Along with these current industry projections, there is also the benefit of a low unemployment rate (about 5.1%), making the job outlook for architects even more promising.
+Due to the continued demand for new structures in the U.S., the BLS anticipated that jobs for architects and architectural services, excluding those of the naval and landscape varieties, would grow 7% between 2014 and 2024.
+Along with these current industry projections, there is also the benefit of a low unemployment rate (about 5.1%), making the job outlook for working architects even more promising.
 In addition, the BLS statistics also state the Median Salary for this career path is around $76K with a 1.9% unemployment rate; the lowest 10% earned less than $44,940 and the highest 10% earned over $121,910 and around 1 in 5 were self-employed.
 Additional data indicated that architects held approximately 112,600 jobs in 2014, with 69% employed in the architectural, engineering and related industries.

 As an architect, your job duties may comprise a number of different plan and design elements, including but not limited to the renovation and/or construction of residential dwellings (including private homes and apartment buildings) and commercial offices, with a heavy focus on new retail establishments (i.e., independently-owned stores and chain retailers), along with other types of similar structures.
 Additionally, growth is expected in school districts and universities nationwide, from building new facilities to the renovation or upgrading of existing buildings.
 The healthcare industry is also on the rise, with a subsequent need for facility expansion; this is not only due to the population’s increased utilization of healthcare services, but a steady demand for healthcare facilities to house the aging baby-boomer demographic.